 [Set by development team based on the probability the project will experience undesirable events, such as cost overruns, schedule delays or even cancellation.
 Most project managers find categorizing risks, as high, medium, and low, is sufficient, although finer gradations are possible.
 Risk can often be indirectly assessed by measuring the uncertainty (range) of the projects team’s schedule estimate.]

-A.5 Stability

-[Set by the analyst and development team, this is based on the probability that features will change or the team’s understanding of the feature will change.
-Used to help establish development priorities and determine those items for which additional elicitation is the appropriate next action.]

 A.6 Target Release

 [Records the intended product version in which the feature will first appear.
 This field can be used to allocate features from a Vision document into a particular baseline release.
 When combined with the status field, your team can propose, record, and discuss various features of the release without committing them to development.
 Only features whose Status is set to Incorporated and whose Target Release is defined will be implemented.
 When scope management occurs, the Target Release Version Number can be increased so the item will remain in the Vision document but will be scheduled for a later release.]